 General Tso’s chicken is one of my all time favorite Chinese food dishes.
 I love that it’s crispy, with a hint of sweet and a hint of spicy.
 I’ve started making this recipe at home when we’re craving Asian food, but don’t want to take the time to go to a restaurant.
 It’s been a huge hit, both with the kids and the adults!

-This dish starts with cubes of chicken that are battered and deep fried until golden brown.
-The chicken pieces are tossed in a sauce made with soy sauce, garlic, red chili flakes and hoisin sauce.
+This dish starts with cubes of chicken you season with salt and pepper and then batter with flour, cornstarch and eggs.
+Deep fry those chicken morsels until they are golden brown.
+Whisk together a sweet and savory sauce made with soy sauce, garlic, brown sugar, red chili flakes and hoisin sauce.
+Heat the sauce in a pan or skillet and toss the chicken in the sauce until it is coated.
 The final step is to add a sprinkle of sesame seeds and green onions, then serve and enjoy.

 - This chicken is best served immediately, as the coating will absorb the sauce and get softer as it sits.